musesum/DeepMuse/README.md

 #### Cube Map

 In DeepMuse, CAs form a 2D surface that gets mapped into a cube.
 This is the background surface that you see.
 Cubemaps are somewhat old school, usually replaced by a spherical mesh.
 Be that as is may, Cubemaps are fairly performant.
 Instead of copying pixels to the cube, DeepMuse's cubes contain indices that point to a 2D texture.
 So, copying is done in the shader.
 That means DeepMuse can be played on older devices, including the last generation iPod Touch.
-Perhaps even an Apple TV.
+Perhaps, even an Apple TV.

 #### Platonic solids